hombit/freddi/Readme.md

 --------

 The code solves 1-D evolution equation of Shakura-Sunyaev accretion disk.
-The code is developed to simulate fast rise exponential decay (FRED) light curves of low mass X-ray binaries (LMXBs) for the paper “Determination of the turbulent parameter in the accretion disks: effects of self-irradiation in 4U 1543-47 during the 2002 outburst” by Lipunova & Malanchev (2017)
+The code is developed to simulate fast-rise exponential-decay (FRED) light curves of low mass X-ray binaries (LMXBs) for the paper “Determination of the turbulent parameter in the accretion disks: effects of self-irradiation in 4U 1543-47 during the 2002 outburst” by Lipunova & Malanchev (2017)